sciZer0/7/v/README.md

 As for codebase of a blockchain, the most right approach might be to provide fully-automated decentralization/democracy while realizing limited changeability of codebase — since total immutability of codebase is an impossible thing in the modern world.

+So codebase (constitution) of a blockchain

+* can have updates when these updates are accepted also in a fully-automated, highly-decentralized/democratic way

-So codebase (constitution) of a blockchain can have variables when values of these variables are changed only in a fully-automated, highly-decentralized/democratic way — and can have updates when these updates are accepted also in a fully-automated, highly-decentralized/democratic way.
+can have variables when values of these variables are changed only in a fully-automated, highly-decentralized/democratic way.

-Ideally, a blockchain must be fine-turnable in a highly-decentralized/democratic way.
+Ideally, a blockchain must be upgradable and fine-tunable in a highly-decentralized/democratic way.

 <br>